Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 - `cv` (required) - PDF file (multipart/form-data)

 **Validation Rules / قواعد التحقق:**
-- Email must be unique (case-insensitive)
+- Email must be unique (case-insensitive check using regex)
-- CV must be PDF format
+- CV must be PDF format (mimetype: 'application/pdf')
 - CV file size limit enforced by upload middleware
-- Age must be between 1-150
+- Age must be between 1-150 (numeric validation)
-- Gender must be 'male' or 'female'
+- Gender must be 'male' or 'female' (exact match)
-- Maximum 5 links allowed
+- Maximum 5 links allowed (array is sliced to 5 if more provided)
+- Links can be provided as array or single string (converted to array)
+- Empty links are filtered out
+- Links are trimmed before storage
+- Name and email are trimmed before storage

 **Response / الاستجابة:**
 ```json